adclz/iec-lsp-poc/README.md

  - C file generation: The CLI tool generates a C file ready for editing, and not an executable.
  - Mulitple language bindings: Once the C file is generated, the CLI also provides bindings for various languages.

-You can find a more complete list of tree-sitter advantages & inconvenients[semantic repository](https://github.com/github/semantic/blob/main/docs/why-tree-sitter.md).
+You can find a more complete list of tree-sitter advantages & weaknesses on [semantic repository](https://github.com/github/semantic/blob/main/docs/why-tree-sitter.md).

 tree-sitter has strong community support and is already implemented in the following well-known environments:
  - [Neovim](https://neovim.io/doc/user/treesitter.html)